michaelnisi/troubled/README.md

-This is the input data of my site.
+These are the input data and the views of my site.

 ### Documentation
 See [Documentation](http://michaelnisi.github.com/michaelnisi/article.html)